Atlas-OS/Atlas/app/docs/iso-injection.md

    preparation worker uses Windows Update Agent and AppInstallManager.
    It verifies provider completion, handles pending restarts, rescans after updating Store itself and refuses to proceed on partial or unknown results.
-6. Save the install draft before requesting a restart.
-Register RunOnce to reopen the Get ready step.
-Recheck updates after sign-in; a previous preparation scan never becomes a permanently cached permission to install.
+6. As soon as preparation requires a restart, save the install draft and arm a temporary per-user Run entry.
+It waits for a new Windows boot before reopening the saved flow, so restarting from Windows also resumes Atlas and signing out first does not consume recovery.
+The entry removes itself after reboot or on its next launch after the draft is abandoned.
+The custom before-desktop shell continues to own its own relaunch.
+After sign-in, **Continue updates** reruns preparation; an earlier scan never becomes a permanently cached permission to install.
 7. Keep Atlas blocked until preparation succeeds.
 Existing security and installation checks still apply.
 Cooperatively stop between servicing operations; never kill a Windows servicing provider.